azamlerc/pontifex/README.md

 All of the examples in the book are implemented as unit tests.

 The plaintext phrase `Do not use PC` can be represented as two blocks of five characters: `DONOT USEPC`.
 If we use a keystream like `KDWUP ONOWT`, then adding the letters in these strings produces the cyphertext `OSKJJ JGTMW`.
-Subtracking the same keystream restores the original string.
+Subtracting the same keystream restores the original plaintext.

 The book opens with a haiku: